 Some years later I read a book titled “Men Who Have Walked With God.”
 Many of the men written about had heard a female voice speak to them while on their spiritual journey.
 Her voice guided them and gave them courage to go on.
 Her name was Sophia.
 Perhaps it was her voice I had heard, guiding me on my way, giving me the courage, determination, and strength I needed to continue on.

-Throughout history there have been mountaineers and explorers who have written of similar experiences.
+Throughout history, there have been mountaineers and explorers who have written of similar experiences.
 Shackleton wrote about “The sense that someone else was present.
 A presence encouraging me to make strenuous efforts to survive.
 On expeditions, when I had been at death’s door, I couldn’t identify the stranger, but was aware of a benevolent presence, insisting I shouldn’t give up.”

-My spirits were instantly lifted, my body not as cold, and my skis moved with less effort.
+I have always wondered if those who push themselves to and beyond their limits, understanding the chances they take by so doing, have a spiritual inclination and faith in a higher source.
+My spirits were instantly lifted, my body not as cold and my skis moved with less effort.
 The voice had filled me with such energy and joy that I wanted to sing.
 John must have wondered what had happened to me.
-I know he could feel my energy, but he didn’t comment on it.
+I know he could feel my energy but he didn’t comment on it.

-It seemed like only a few minutes had passed when we finally reached the trail-head at Iron Creek.
+It seemed like only a few minutes had passed when we finally reached the trailhead at Iron Creek.
 It was almost midnight and the sky was crystal clear and filled with stars, giving off enough light that we could see quite well.
 What I saw under their glow was help for “the lost and wandering.”
 What John saw were fresh snowmobile tracks.

 Tom and Bill had come looking for us and we probably hadn’t missed them by much.
 We had missed a quick ride out, but at least we wouldn’t have to break trail any longer.
 When I stepped onto the snowmobile tracks there was yet another miracle.
 They had come looking for us before the freeze and their snow machines had packed the snow hard as granite while it was still wet.
 The dropping temperature had given us a two-foot-deep downhill frozen toboggan run, mostly downhill all the way to the highway.
 All we had to do was stand on our skis, close our eyes, and let the tracks lead us to the highway.